pedromlsreis/quantive/docs/security/encryption.md

   ADD COLUMN enc_version INT NOT NULL DEFAULT 0;

 -- enc_version semantics:
---   0  = legacy plaintext (read from `data` JSONB column; encrypted_data IS NULL)
+--   0  = legacy plaintext (historic).
+No longer readable by the load path;
---   1  = v1 encrypted     (read from `encrypted_data` BYTEA + `nonce`; data IS NULL)
+--        see §11.
+The `data` JSONB column still exists in the schema for --        backfill/audit but is NULL on every migrated row.

--- Invariant (enforced by trigger or app-side; doc'd as TODO):
+--   1  = v1 encrypted.
+Read from `encrypted_data` BYTEA + `nonce`; data IS NULL.

---   enc_version = 0 ⇔ data IS NOT NULL AND encrypted_data IS NULL AND nonce IS NULL
+-- Invariant (enforced app-side):
 --   enc_version = 1 ⇔ data IS NULL AND encrypted_data IS NOT NULL AND nonce IS NOT NULL
 ```

-After the migration window (§11), unmigrated rows are subject to a separate purge decision (not made in this doc).
+The legacy plaintext column is retained in the schema for forensic reasons only — every supported row has it `NULL`.
+See §11 for the migration history.

 ---